-Our Nursing and Health Sciences Division’s goal is to provide registered nurses with an educational experience which will build on current nursing knowledge and facilitate professional growth.
+Our Nursing and Health Sciences Division’s goal is to provide registered nurses with an educational experience that will build on current nursing knowledge and facilitate professional growth.
 The RN-to-BSN program prepares students for advancement in professional nursing practice and provides a knowledge base for career mobility and graduate study.
 The program is designed to be an online degree-completion program for licensed registered nurses (RNs).
 Only RNs with an unencumbered license to practice nursing will be admitted to the program.
 The program will enable RNs with diplomas and/or associate degrees to continue their education to the bachelor degree without having to interrupt their education and/or employment.
 Nursing courses will be taught online to give nurses the flexibility to fit their academic work into their professional and personal calendars.
 The program will offer a broad-based general education experience.
-Emphasis will be placed on self-directed learning, professional and personal growth, expanded knowledge of care of the individual, families and communities.
+Emphasis will be placed on self-directed learning, professional and personal growth, expanded knowledge of care of the individual, families, and communities.